Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli.md

         -v /data {agentTAImage}
 ```

-In the sample above, installation procedure will replace {agentXXImage} with the most recent version available.
+In the sample above, the installation procedure will replace `{agentXXImage}` with the most recent version available.

 * Create, if necessary, and upload all files to your S3 bucket:
     * These commands create the bucket, if needed, then uploads all resources to the bucket.